syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.NETCORE/drag-and-drop.md

 By default, all cards can be dragged and dropped across the columns and within the columns.
 You cannot drag and drop the cards when disabling the `allowDragAndDrop` property.

-> You can prevent the drag or drop behavior of the particular column by disabling the `allowDrag` or `allowDrop` property.
+N> You can prevent the drag or drop behavior of the particular column by disabling the `allowDrag` or `allowDrop` property.
-> You can also control the flow of transition cards between the columns by using the `transitionColumns` property.
+<br/> You can also control the flow of transition cards between the columns by using the `transitionColumns` property.

 In the following example, disable the drag and drop behavior on the Kanban board.